XLSForm/xlsform.github.io/_sections/home-english.md

 Note that the **yes_no** in the **survey** worksheet must match the **yes_no** in the **list name** column in the **choices** worksheet.
 This ensures that the form displays the correct list of answer choices for a particular question.

-We can also add multiple choice questions that allow multiple answers to be selected, like so:
+We can also add multiple choice questions that allow multiple answers to be selected.
+The responses for select multiple question will be the space-separated choices made by the user, in the order that they were selected:

 | type                           | name              | label                                       |
 | ------------------------------ | ----------------- | ------------------------------------------- |